AmanAswal/100daysChallenge/README.md

 The main objective of this course is to Learn or Practice for 100 Consecutive days.
 What are you learning is your choice.

 Note:You can make your own Curriculum also.
 The main goal behind this challenge is to be consecutive to learn/practice for 100 days

+# Will add the curicullam & resources as soon as people start taking this challenge.